twetch-inc/assests/terms-and-conditions.md

 Currently the Site uses moneybutton.com, relayx.io, and similar cryptocurrency wallet services as a way to facilitate the User Compensation.
 In order to use Twetch, you must have a moneybutton.com, relayx.io, and similar cryptocurrency wallet services account.
 Moneybutton.com, relayx.io, and similar cryptocurrency wallet services uses the cryptocurrency BITCOIN SV (“BSV”) for these transactions.

-BSV and Moneybutton.com are not owned, controlled, or operated by Twetch.
+BSV, Moneybutton.com, RelayX, DotWallet, Handcash or any other BSV wallet used to sign in to Twetch are not owned, controlled, or operated by Twetch.
 Twetch has no control over the blockchain or the cryptocurrency and therefore we cannot ensure that your Submissions will be confirmed on BSV.
 The materials you provide to Twetch.com including your posts, uploads, inputs and submits to Twetch.com or our associated services (collectively “Submissions”) are stored on the BSV blockchain, a public ledger of information.
-Since we are only displaying posts from the BSV blockchain, we cannot delete or alter any information on the BSV blockchain.
+Since we are only displaying posts that are posted to the BSV blockchain, we cannot delete or alter any information on the BSV blockchain after it has been submitted.
 You acknowledge that by posting on Twetch you are posting on the BSV blockchain.
 While we can remove your Submission from showing on Twetch.com we cannot alter or remove your post from the BSV blockchain.
-Your post will live there forever for as long as related data hosting services hold it.
+Your post will live there forever for as long as related data hosting services hold said data.

 We reserve the right to convert to a different blockchain and/or cryptocurrency protocol in the future.
-We will notify you if this happens.

 **Twetch is Non-Custodial**

-Twetch is non-custodial which means we do not store or have access to your moneybutton.com, relayx.io, and similar cryptocurrency wallet services account or any of your accounts whereby cryptocurrencies or monies are transacted or stored.
+Twetch is non-custodial which means we do not store or have access to your Moneybutton, RelayX, DotWallet, Handcash, Twetch Wallet or similar cryptocurrency wallet services account or any of your accounts whereby cryptocurrencies or monies are transacted or stored.
 No monies flow through us or our Site.
-We do not hold or custody your private key and we assume no responsibility for the management of your private keys tied to your Account.
+We do not hold or custody your private key recovery phrase, or any login credentials such as your login email, username, or password and we assume no responsibility for the management of your private keys tied to your Account.
 We do not store, send, or receive BSV or other monies between users.
-The only money we receive is the commission we earn on User Compensation which is paid to us by moneybutton.com, relayx.io, and similar cryptocurrency wallet services or by any future cryptocurrency protocol that we might use.
+The only money we receive is the commission we earn on User Compensation which is paid to us by Moneybutton, RelayX, DotWallet, Handcash, Twetch Wallet and similar cryptocurrency wallet services in which the user has authorized to spend upon their behalf, specifically aknowledging neither Twetch nor Twetch Wallet service has access to your private key recovery phrase or funds at any time.
 Any transfer of title that might occur in cryptocurrency, including BSV, occurs on the Blockchain and not within Twetch.
 We do not guarantee that BSV blockchain or BSV can affect the transfer of title or rights in any cryptocurrency.

 There are risks associated with using cryptocurrencies and blockchains, and you accept and acknowledge these risks.